 Having an online presence helps build trust in your company image and is something people have come to expect these days.
 When someone can’t find you on social media it looks like you aren’t up to date.
 This will most likely end up with them finding a competitor and losing them as a customer.

 Social media business pages are free and easy to set up.
-Whether you take the next step and go for a website is something that depends on your business and your budget.
+Whether you take the next step and create a website is something that depends on your business and your budget.
 Taking the first steps into social pages is a positive step that everyone should take.

 3. Are Your Competitors Online?